snunzi/NPDN_HTS_2023/docs/source/3Gmetabarcode.rst

 Introduction
 ^^^^^^^^^^^^
-Here, we will perform metabarcoding analysis on 2 Phytophthora unknown sample.
-There is currently not a published well evaluated pipeline for analyzing 3G metabarcdoing datasets.
+Here, we will perform metabarcoding analysis on 2 unknown Phytophthora samples.
+There is no published well evaluated pipeline for analyzing 3G metabarcdoing datasets.
 Here we will explore the potential of this method, although we are still testing it's ability to discriminate closely related species and establish the best analysis methods.
+The following pipeline was evaluated by Subodh Srivastava to evaluate the method.

 Pipeline Picture
 ^^^^^^^^^^^^^^^^^^